 Snap-in denture implants, just like permanent dentures, also use implants with dentures for stabilization.
 They can be worn all day and while eating and drinking, but then they must be taken out at night.

 When considering the options for restoring your smile, you'll find a wide range of possibilities and a wide range of prices.
 On one end of the spectrum, you'll have options that are mostly cosmetic and on the other end, you'll find options that closely mimic what it's like to have natural teeth.
 You'll also find that the cosmetic options are usually a lot cheaper than the options that are both cosmetic and functional.

 The mostly cosmetic, cheaper side includes things like clip-on veneers, which clip on over your natural teeth, improving the look of your smile.

 On the other end of the spectrum, you've got dental implants, which consist of a screw that is implanted into your jawbone that takes the place of a tooth root.
 And then on top of that is an abutment and a crown that attaches to the abutment and replaces the visible part of the tooth.

 Snap-on denture implants fall somewhere on the implants side of the spectrum because while they aren't as stable and permanent a solution as a full mouth of dental implants, they are considered to be a much better solution than a purely esthetic option.

 Standard dentures don't involve implants and are secured in your mouth usually with adhesive.
-If they are quality, they can help you with speech and with eating somewhat normally, so they are better than a purely esthetic option, but they aren't as good as treatment that involves implants.
+If they are quality, they can help you speak and eat mostly like you would with natural teeth, so they are better than a purely esthetic option, but they aren't as good as implants.

 Implant retained vs implant-supported dentures